Pavlov’s Theory in Action: Crowds React Like Fools, Not Wisemen

 Euphoric Boom Phases:

 During the dot-com bubble of the late 1990s, mass psychology drove a frenzy of investment in internet-related companies.
 Many investors ignored traditional valuation metrics, believing “this time it’s different.”
-Confirmation bias led people to seek information supporting the narrative of a “new economy” while anchoring to ever-increasing stock prices, creating unrealistic expectations.
+Confirmation bias led people to seek information supporting a “new economy” narrative while anchoring to ever-increasing stock prices, creating unrealistic expectations.

 Market Crashes: